Continue to site >

 The strike price is approximately 0%-15% below the then-current share price of the Underlying Security at the time of sale.

-They generate current income.
+They generate current options premiums.
 However, they also limit some potential positive returns that the Fund may have otherwise experienced.

-1-month or less expiration dates Generate income for the Fund in the form of premiums, in return for capping the returns of the Fund’s synthetic short position.
+1-month or less expiration dates Generate options premiums for the Fund in the form of premiums, in return for capping the returns of the Fund’s synthetic short position.

 Multiple series of U.S. Treasury Bills supported by the full faith and credit of the U.S. government.